 As for the right knife, smaller children need slightly smaller knives.
 Larger knives tend to be heavier and can be hard to maneuver with.
 We love the special kids set Le Petit Chef by OPINEL that comes with a 4-inch knife.

-It might seem counterintuitive, but sharp knives are safer than blunt ones.
-Dull knives slip off whatever you are cutting more easily, making it more likely to cut yourself.
+It might seem counterintuitive, but sharp knives are safer than dull ones.
+Dull knives require more force to be applied and can slip off whatever you are cutting more easily, making it more likely to cut yourself.

-Make sure there are no distractions as you and your child are practicing your knife skills.
+Make sure there are no distractions while you are practicing your knife skills.
 Turn off the TV and take your time - cutting slowly is the way to go.

 Let your child hold the knife and observe how they would hold it naturally.
 Work from here, making sure all fingers are safely tucked away from the blade.